Azure-Samples/iot-edge-deployment-engine/README.md

 - Visual Studio Code or Visual Studio 2022
 - Azure CLI
 - Have an IoT Hub available.
-- Add your own user to the RBAC roles `IoT Hub Registry Contributor` and `IoT Hub Twin Contributor` to the above IoT Hub.
+- Add your own user to the RBAC roles `IoT Hub Registry Contributor`, `IoT Hub Twin Contributor` and `IoT Hub Data Owner` to the above IoT Hub.
 This will give your developer account permissions to run the Function and Tester application with Visual Studio (Code) using the Azure credentials.

 1. Create a `.env` file based on the `.env.template` file in the project folder.
 2. Supply the absolute path to the `./manifests` folder in this repo.